Ontario college faculty vote 79% in favour of strike mandate

 Ontario, Mississauga, Hamilton, Oakville, Brampton, Ontario Labour Relations Board, OPSEU College Faculty Bargaining Team, College Employer Council, contract, negotiations, bargaining, strike, mandate

-The faculty tabled its proposals early last month.
+Faculty tabled their proposals early last month.

-“We’ve delivered a strike mandate authorized by a clear majority of all College Faculty,” said the OPSEU faculty bargaining team.
+“We’ve delivered a strike mandate authorized by a clear majority of all college faculty,” said the OPSEU faculty bargaining team.
 “As the bargaining team for faculty at Ontario’s 24 public colleges, we’ll utilize this mandate to reinforce our key demands and fight back serious concessions tabled by the College Employer Council that would make our working conditions, and by extension the students’ learning conditions, undoubtedly worse.”

 Sheridan College announced the news of a strike mandate on social media early Friday evening.

-The two sides remain far apart on wages, workload, vacation time, and job security.
+The two sides remain far apart on wages, workload, vacation time and job security.

 “We remain focused on a fair, negotiated settlement that does not sacrifice our hard-fought rights, and which achieves real gains to our wages and working conditions,” said OPSEU.
-“With an accumulated surplus of $1 billion over the last year alone, the Colleges have the resources to fulfill the core mandate of the Colleges: training Ontario’s future workforce through teaching, learning, and student support.
+“With an accumulated surplus of $1 billion over the last year alone, the colleges have the resources to fulfill the core mandate of the colleges: training Ontario’s future workforce through teaching, learning, and student support.

 “There’s enough money to prioritize quality education, while responsibly navigating any uncertainty.”